telerik/kendo-ui-core/docs/controls/charts/how-to/appearance/customize-chart-theme.md

 title: Customize Chart Themes
 page_title: Customize Chart Themes | Kendo UI Charts
 description: "Learn how to create a custom theme for a Kendo UI Chart."
+previous_url: /controls/charts/how-to/customize-chart-theme
 slug: howto_customizechartthemes_charts
 ---

 # Customize Chart Themes

+Your project might require a theme that is different from the default ones the Kendo UI Chart supports.

 The example below demonstrates how to create a custom theme for a Kendo UI Chart.